 A unique character that did not escape the film crews, who knew how to sublimate her beauty in each of the adventures of Belle and Sebastian.

-In summer, a family itinerary of 4 km from Bonneval sur Arc, allows hikers to go to this hamlet to discover its treasures and walk in the footsteps of Sebastian.
+In summer, a 4 km family trail from Bonneval sur Arc takes hikers to the hamlet to discover its treasures and follow in Sébastien's footsteps.

 With its old stones and slate roofs, this is a completely preserved cultural and architectural heritage.